 Human Rights Watch and other rights bodies said in a statement that the decision, if swiftly implemented, "could mark a turning point in the long campaign to bring (Habre) to justice."

 Reed Brody, counsel for Human Rights Watch, who has worked with the victims for 13 years said "Senegal should begin proceedings quickly, before more survivors die."

 The draft statute for the new court allows Senegalese prosecutors to go after "the most serious" of Habre's crimes, to ensure the trial is manageable and does not drag on for years.

-Who's OnlineWe have 117 guests online
+Who's OnlineWe have 100 guests and 2 members online

 - South Africa’s Nelson Mandela Dies

 - European Union To Vote On Gambia’s Aid Package